 Many common weeds are also medicinal in nature, including “nettle, dandelion, and chickweed”.
-The use of herbs has been known to be around for over 5000 years.
+The use of herbs for medicinal purposes has been known to be around for over 5000 years.
 In India, Ayurveda medicine makes heavy use of herbs.
-Ancient Egyptians and Sumerians have also documented their uses.
+Ancient Egyptians and Sumerians have also documented their medicinal uses.
 Other historical cultures that have used medicinal herbs include the Chinese, Greeks, and Romans.
-By the Middle Ages, monasteries had herb gardens to treat disorders, and folk medicine in villages and homes continued with “wandering and settled herbalists”, including “wise-women”.
-Sadly, the latter group, who used “spells and enchantments” with the herbal remedies became targeted during “witch hysteria”.
-Herbalism experienced a decline around the period of the “Black Death”, but there is a current resurgence about the benefits of plant-based remedies.1
+By the Middle Ages, monasteries had herb gardens to treat disorders.
+And folk medicine in villages and homes continued with “wandering and settled herbalists”, including “wise-women”.
+Sadly, the latter group were incorrectly believed to have used “spells and enchantments” with the herbal remedies.
+For this reason, they became targeted during “witch hysteria”.
+Herbalism experienced a decline around the period of the “Black Death.”
+But there is a current resurgence about the benefits of plant-based remedies.1

 Plants naturally create phytochemicals.
 Alkaloids are a category that one can use as either anesthetics or stimulants, and to fight cancer, arrhythmia, asthma, and malaria.
 Polyphenols have phytoestrogens and tannins.
 Glycosides are a component in medications.
 Terpenes can be used in resins, steroids, and in the essential oils that are used in food, coloring, and fragrances.2 There are many online and offline resources which both patients and medical practitioners may peruse.
 These resources list various plant-based compounds and their benefits.3 Common current herbs are Gingko (for Alzheimer’s and memory), St. John’s Wort (for depression), Valerian (for sleep), and Echinacea (for immunity).4